gpriyankav/datafun-01-getting-started/README.md

 Once you install the extension, it'll ask if you want to get started with Jupyter Notebooks.
 Ignore this for now - close that tab in VS Code.

 ## Task 6.
-Install VS Code Extension: GitHub Repositories
+Install VS Code Extension: GitHub Repositories - Done

 In VS Code, look at the icons down the left.
 Look for 4 squares.
 Mouse over it to see the tooltip "Extensions".
 Click it.